WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 In the templeParts section, assign the two template parts that you created to their template areas.
 Add two keys:
--`name`, the file name of the template part file without the file extension, -`area`, the name of the template area.
+- `name`, the file name of the template part file without the file extension,
+- `area`, the name of the template area.

 There are three template areas to choose from: Header, footer, and general.